helenmary/HSLS-Workshops/README.md

 # HSLS-Workshops
-General repository for materials related to Health Sciences Library System workshops
+General repository for materials related to Health Sciences Library System workshops created and taught by Helenmary Sheridan.